-All the findings are offered to the public under the scientific care of the Department of Geology of the Aristotle University of Thessaloniki in collaboration with a team of Dutch experts led by the paleontologist Dick Mol.
-In that way, Milia, a small village of Grevena, is now a pin on the world paleontological map, open for both scientists as well as for the fans of natural history.
+All these are presented to the public with the scientific care of the Department of Geology of the Aristotle University of Thessaloniki in collaboration with a team of Dutch experts led by the paleontologist Dick Mol and suddenly put Milia, a small village of Grevena, on the paleontological world map for scientists as well as for the fans of natural history.

-The collection is open to the public in a daily basis from… and by appointment and includes detailed guided tours for groups and schools and is friendly to foreign visitors due to the many informative panels in English.
+The collection is open to the public daily and by appointment, conducting detailed guided tours for groups and schools and is friendly to foreign visitors due to the many informative panels in English.

 Accessibility: Accessible for people with reduced mobility.